Egg Donation

 Visit #1: The first visit is a brief clinic visit which includes a height, weight and lab check for Day 3 hormone levels.
 When we have received your results one of our staff members will contact you.
 If results are within normal range you will move on to the next visit.

-Visit #2: This clinic visit includes a blood draw for infectious disease labs and urine sample, followed by watching the donor video.
-The blood and urine sample will be tested for infectious diseases such as human immunodeficiency virus (HIV), hepatitis B, hepatitis C, chlamydia, gonorrhea and syphilis.
-We will also test hormone levels that relate to ovarian function, blood type and cystic fibrosis.
-The results can take up to 2 weeks to receive.
-Once the results have been received, a staff member will contact you and let you know if the test were within normal range.
-If results are within normal range you will move on to the next step.
+Visit #2: This clinic visit includes a blood draw for genetic screening, chromosomal analysis (karyotype), hormone testing and blood type.
+A urine sample will be obtained for chlamydia and gonorrhea.
+You will also have a physical exam and vaginal ultrasound to assess your uterus and ovaries.
+The blood test results can take up to 4 weeks to receive.
+Once the results have been received, a staff member will contact you and let you know if the tests were within normal range.

 Transvaginal Oocyte Retrieval (TVOR): The TVOR is the procedure when the oocytes are retrieved from the donor’s ovaries.
 Anesthesia will be used during the procedure so that you do not feel any discomfort and will be able to sleep throughout the procedure.
 The physician will use an ultrasound machine to carefully guide a needle through the vagina and into your ovaries.
 The procedure is short, averaging 15–20 minutes with about an hour of recovery time.
 During the recovery stage, a nurse will be there to monitor you as you wake up from the anesthesia.
 Any discomfort following the procedure is similar to that during menstruation.
 A responsible adult must be available to provide transportation after the procedure, due to the effects of anesthesia.